The WeightWatchers guide to dining out

 Sure, eating every single meal at home is one way to ensure you’re the boss of your food choices.
 But who lives that way?
-You can eat at any restaurant on WW—just follow these tips to maximize your experience.
+You can eat at any restaurant on WeightWatchers—just follow these tips to maximize your experience.

 1. Plan ahead